Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.

-Chronic pain can make it hard to work, take care of yourself and do the things you enjoy.
+Chronic pain can make it hard to work, take care of yourself, or do the things you enjoy.
 It can also affect your sleep and mood.
-More than half of Australian adults with chronic pain become anxious or depressed because of their pain.
-It's important to treat this if it happens to you.
+More than 1 in every 2 Australian adults with chronic pain become anxious or depressed because of their pain.
+It's important to speak with your doctor if it happens to you.

 Just as pain can affect your mood, improving your emotional health and wellbeing can also help you manage your pain.

-Medicines alone are not the solution to managing chronic pain.
-If you have chronic pain, you will also need other treatments such as self-management, physical activity and psychological approaches.
+Medicines alone are not usually enough to manage chronic pain.
+If you have chronic pain, you will also need other treatments, such as:

-People with chronic pain who actively manage their pain on a daily basis do better than those who rely on passive therapies such as medication or surgery.
+People with chronic pain who actively and regularly manage their pain do better than those who rely on passive therapies, such as medicine or surgery.
 Most people benefit from a range of different treatments and self-management, including:

 Talk to your doctor about developing a plan for managing your chronic pain.
-You will probably see several health professionals as part of the plan.
+Many people find it helpful to seek advice and support from a few different types of health professionals as part of the plan.

-You might also consider being referred to a pain management program at a pain clinic, available in most major public hospitals and also privately.
-Your doctor can help you arrange this.
+Your doctor may also recommend participating in a pain management program at a pain clinic.
+This is available through most major public hospitals, and also privately.
+Your doctor can arrange a referral.

 Learn more about opioid medicines and pain